qcif-training/StatisticalComparisonsUsingR/_episodes/07-Multiple-Testing.md

 > > # Chi-square test performed because more than 5 expected counts in each cell
 > > chisq.test(gallstones$Rec,gallstones$Mult)
 > > ```
+> > ### Conclusion
+> > With a p-value of 0.1295, there is no evidence for a significant association
+> > between gallstone recurrence and the presence of multiple stones
 > {: .solution}
 {: .challenge}